 Histogenics Corporation (we, our or Histogenics) is a regenerative medicine company focused on developing and commercializing products in the musculoskeletal segment of the marketplace.
-Our first product candidate, NeoCart®, is being investigated in a Phase 3 clinical trial.
-NeoCart utilizes various aspects of our regenerative medicine platform to develop an innovative tissue implant intended to treat tissue injury in the field of orthopedics, specifically cartilage damage in the knee.
+Our first product candidate, NeoCart®, utilizes various aspects of our regenerative medicine platform to develop an innovative tissue implant intended to treat tissue injury in the field of orthopedics, specifically cartilage damage in the knee.
+NeoCart is currently in a Phase 3 clinical trial in the United States under a special protocol assessment with the U.S. Food and Drug Administration (the FDA) for the treatment of knee cartilage damage.
 We believe that NeoCart is a disruptive therapy that has the potential to address many of the current challenges with the current treatment alternatives.
 NeoCart is a quick and easy procedure for the physician and may offer patients a more rapid and durable recovery, with fewer follow-on procedures.
 Joint, or articular, cartilage covers the ends of bones and allows for joints to glide smoothly with minimal friction.
 Cartilage damage, or chondral defects, can be caused by acute trauma, such as a bad fall or sports-related injury, or by repetitive trauma, such as general wear over time.
 Unlike other tissues in the body, joint cartilage has no innate ability to repair itself, making any injury permanent.
 Left untreated, even a small defect can expand in size and progress to debilitating arthritis, ultimately necessitating a joint replacement procedure.